PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Custom interaction tracking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is also a third way to track content in more complicated situations.
 Automatic scenario will track clicks as a visitor interaction, but sometimes other activity may interest you more (e.g. hovering the mouse over a submit button of a form).
 In such scenarios you would like to enable automatic content impression tracking but trigger interaction tracking manually.
-Function ``trackContentInteractionNode`` lets you do that without the need to provide content name, piece and target in the call (it generates those values in the same way as the automatic method).
+Function :ref:`trackContentInteractionNode<jtc-api-trackContentInteractionNode>` lets you do that without the need to provide content name, piece and target in the call (it generates those values in the same way as the automatic method).

 Example: